enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 HtmlOutput, but that will be not the result of interpretation under a different Content Model, but the result of small differences from the `option:preserve` implementation.

+As explained above for filter:preserve, WSE filter:preformatted delivers a ContentBlock with the offside whitespace removed: whitespace at and to the right of the BOD are replayed.
+The Filter's official BOD is at the same offset from the Filter's Head as that Head is from its parent's Head.
+Although this BOD is used for calculating the whitespace to replay, the Filter will accept any ContentBlock that is to the right of the minimum possible BOD, at the indentation of the 'p' in ":preformatted."
+Where the whitespace calculation produces a negative offset, it is instead forced to 0.